-The Portable Equipment Registration Program (PERP) is a statewide program created by the California Air Resources Board (CARB) to register portable equipment as an alternative to securing a permit from one of the 35 local air quality control or management districts.
-CARB administers the PERP program and the Sac Metro Air District enforces the requirements of the program.
-Go to CARB's PERP website or see links below for complete program information including applications, fees and other requirements.
+The Portable Equipment Registration Program (PERP) is a statewide program created by the California Air Resources Board (CARB) to register portable equipment designed to move from one location to another throughout the State of California.
+PERP registered equipment may operate in multiple local air districts.
+CARB is responsible for the PERP program and issues PERP registrations for eligible equipment.
+The Sac Metro Air District enforces the requirements of the program at the local level.
+For more information on how to apply for a PERP registration, fees and other requirements please visit CARB's PERP website.

-PERP registered equipment may operate under specific conditions throughout the state without obtaining a stationary source permit to operate, as long as they are not considered to be part of a stationary source.
-For more information about what is considered a stationary source please reference this document Explanation & Examples of Uses of PERP or contact the Sac Metro Air District.
+PERP registered equipment may operate under specific conditions throughout the State without obtaining a stationary source permit to operate.
+PERP registered equipment may not operate as part of a stationary source or a facility that has Sac Metro Air District permits.
+For more information about what is considered a stationary source please contact the Sac Metro Air District at 279-207-1122 or email email@example.com .

-If your equipment is home-districted in Sacramento County you are required to contact Sac Metro Air District to arrange for an inspection within 45 days after the date of the initial issuance or renewal of a PERP registration.
+If your equipment is home-districted in Sacramento County, you are required to contact Sac Metro Air District to schedule an inspection within 45 days from the date you receive your initial or renewal PERP registration.

-If a registered equipment unit will be at a location within Sacramento County for more than 5 days notification to Sac Metro Air District is required within 2 days of commencing operations.
+If a registered equipment unit will be at a location within Sacramento County for more than 5 days, you are required to notify Sac Metro Air District within 2 days of commencing operations.

 Inspection requests and notifications can be made in the following ways: